Kah0ona/slate/readme.md

 `grunt bump:{patch|minor|major}` updates the version number of slate and lets it depend on another parent theme.
 Also tags a git commit, showing it with releases in github.
 The plugin can be found on https://github.com/vojtajina/grunt-bump.
 - `grunt --help` for help and a list of tasks that are available.
 Note especially: develop, deploy, init, build
+- `npm outdated` to check which packages are outdated in package.json file.
+- When adding js scripts, update footer.php for the development mode.